ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/cloud-administration-operation.md

 The agent only publishes APIs that pass the tagging criteria that is configured in the agent configuration file, see [Discover APIs](/docs/central/connect-aws-gateway/filtering-apis-to-be-discovered-1/).
 The agent will use the tags which are associated with the stage that is associated with the API.

-As soon as an API is published to AMPLIFY Central, a new tag (APIC_ID) is added to the stage so that the Discovery Agent will not publish it again.
-The value of the APIC_ID tag is the ID of the resource representing the API in Central.
-It only discovers published APIs where the stage has one or more tags as defined in the agent configuration file.

 #### Synchronous Discovery Overview

 To deploy an API in the AWS API Gateway, you create an API deployment and associate it with a stage.
 The Axway Discovery Agent, when executed, will find all APIs and stages in AWS API Gateway and send them to AMPLIFY Central.
 Once synchronizing all resources, the agent will stop and no changes will be sent to AMPLIFY Central until it is started again.